aglover/droid-migrate/README.md

 `DatabaseHelper`, as mentioned in the how to section, is a simple facade that makes working with a SQLite instance easier.
 Think of it (or any class that extends Android's `SQLiteOpenHelper`) as the canonical way to interact with SQLite in an Android app.

 In practice, you shouldn't ever need to alter this class.
-In fact, it is important that you don't alter the constructor, nor the methods `onDowngrade`, `onCreate`, or `onUpgrade` -- take a look at these methods if you will, but they leverage a simple class dubbed `Migrator` that ulimately works with instances of `AbstractMigration`, which all `DBVersion<sequence_number>` types extend from.
+In fact, it is important that you don't alter the constructor, nor the methods `onDowngrade`, `onCreate`, or `onUpgrade` -- take a look at these methods if you will, but they leverage a simple class dubbed `Migrator` that ultimately works with instances of `AbstractMigration`, which all `DBVersion<sequence_number>` types extend from.

 For every corresponding version of your app's database, there's a `DBVersion` class -- these classes are named in sequence (i.e. `DBVersion1`, `DBVersion2`, and so on).
 These classes have `up` and `down` methods that correspond to upgrades and rollbacks, respectively.
 The base type, `AbstractMigration` has a method called `execSQL` that takes a `String` representing one to many SQL statements.